Ourpower

 If your SASSA SRD status shows "Alternative income source identified" (sometimes shortened to "Income detected" or "Alternative income source"), SASSA's automated check found a deposit of more than R624 on your bank records for the month they were assessing.
 The R624 figure is the SRD income threshold, derived from the food poverty line.

-• Money belonging to someone else that you held briefly (e.g. you received it and forwarded it the same day).
+• Money belonging to someone else that you held briefly - if you received and forwarded it the same day.

 What is the SRD income threshold?

 The current SRD eligibility threshold is R624 per month.
-If any single bank deposit or the total of deposits exceeds R624 in the month being assessed, SASSA's system will flag you as having an alternative income source for that month.
+If your bank deposits total more than R624 in the month being assessed, SASSA's system will flag you as having an alternative income source for that month.
 The threshold is reassessed each month - so being declined for one month does not mean you are declined for the next.

 How to appeal "alternative income source"

-You have 90 days from the decline to appeal.
-The appeal goes to the Independent Tribunal for Social Assistance Appeals (ITSAA), not SASSA itself.
+You have 90 days from the decline to lodge a reconsideration.
+The reconsideration goes through SASSA first.
+If it is declined again, you have a further 30 days to take it to the Independent Tribunal for Social Assistance Appeals (ITSAA).

 1. Open srd.sassa.gov.za/appeals.